 Note: Repair crews may hang doorhangers to notify residents who will be without water.
-In addition, they may utilize the automated system at the Sheriff's department to notify affected blocks.
+In addition, the city may utilize HyperReach to notify affected blocks.

 Don't assume your neighbor will make the call.
-The Water Department would rather receive multiple reports about a suspected problem than no calls at all.
+The Water Department would rather receive multiple reports about a suspected problem than no call at all.